HRDC-Bozeman/Data-Coordinator-Docs/Projects/OM/OM.md

 The Outcome Matrix is a data collection tool that measures the overall well-being of a family across multiple dimensions.
 These dimensions inlcude things like food security, housing, and access to transportation.
 HRDC has been collecting Outcome Matrix data for several(?) years.

+### Questions To Ask

+1. There is an apparent increase in volatility in the housing scores starting in 2020.
+What is causing this?
+It could be an actual increase in housing instability in the community, or an artifact of the data, specifically a smaller sample of scores.
+1. How do various services correlate with changes in outcome scores?
+The first hypothesis I want to test is that case management services are correlated with increases in housing outcome scores.
+In the future I want to add controls for other factors that may also be correlated with receiving case management services and changes in housing scores.
+The most obvious omitted variable in this case is a person's own internal drive to better their own situation.
+This is obviously impossible to measure directly, especially at the scale that would be required for this analysis.
+1. What are some proxy variables that are more closely correlated with 'internal drive'?
+Frequency of case management services may be a good indicator.

 ## Data Overview

 ### Outcome Matrix ([OM_Scores.sql](OM_Scores.sql))